cool-RR/python_toolbox/README.markdown

 Run applicationwindow.py in the ptdraft folder to see the demonstration.
 Then, File -> Booga.
 Double click the timeline to toggle playing.

+Tested on Python 2.6.
+Requires wxPython.
+Optional: Python for Windows Extensions.

 -----------

 Our goal is to build a framework for running physics simulations with an emphasis on flexibility.
 Flexibility in two senses: